KJPurani/my-summer-in-markdown/README.md

 ## Expectations for This Class

-For this AP Computer Science A class, I’m excited to:
-- **Deepen my understanding** of computational science, which is crucial in every field, especially biology.
-- **Apply new skills** to my research, enhancing the integration of technology in biomedical studies.
-- **Earn an A** in the class and perform well on the AP exam.
+In this AP Computer Science A class, I'm really looking forward to diving deeper into computational science, especially since it’s so important in fields like biology that I love.
+I’m excited to pick up new skills that I can use in my research, making tech a bigger part of what I do.
+And of course, I’m aiming to get an A in the class and do well on the AP exam, so I’m ready to take on whatever comes next!

 ## Tech Projects and Experiences